My name is Bart

 In my defence, I have to admit while making my job I actually try operating a little above the lines, if you know what I mean.

-My son, Michael - in memory of my loving grandma - who is currently ten, while talking once about the importance of rules, told me, looking like who knows a thing or two, that the sorting hat would send me to Slytherin - about his mother he was sure she would go to Ravenclaw, instead.
+My son, Michael - in memory of my loving grandma - who is currently twelve, while talking once about the importance of rules, told me, looking like who knows a thing or two, that the sorting hat would send me to Slytherin - about his mother he was sure she would be sent to Ravenclaw, instead.

 The point, in my honest opinion, is, in my job, if you want to achieve a truth your patient can recognise as of their own in order to disclose it and share it with you, you cannot always act according to the official rules.
-Some of the family and personal stories I meet are so contorted and untouchable that they don’t leave you any other chance.
-And often, when I meet them for the first time I cannot even suspect how much sorrowful they will reveal themselves.
+Some of the family and personal stories I meet are so twisted and untouchable to not leave you any other chance.
+And often, when I meet them for the first time I cannot even suspect how much sorrowful they will reveal.